 How to Make an Easy Paper Pumpkin

 Paper pumpkins are relatively easy to make.
 The three dimensional round pumpkin is made from strips of paper that are glued to a cardboard tube.
 Use orange paper to create a pumpkin look or use different colors for whatever creative display you have in mind.
-Show off these cute little pumpkins in your home from the start of Fall until Thanksgiving!Continue to 2 of 13 below.
+Show off these cute little pumpkins in your home from the start of fall until Thanksgiving.

 - Cardboard tube measuring 4 inches long